palantir/conjure-java/conjure-undertow-annotations/readme.md

 }
 ```

-For the above endpoint, the following table shows how various requests are deserilized into wildcard path parameters.
+For the above endpoint, the following table shows how various requests are deserialized into wildcard path parameters.

 | Request | Params |
 | - | - |